mtrudel/bandit/README.md

 ## Project Goals

-* Implement comprehensive support for HTTP/1.0 through HTTP/2 (and beyond) backed by obsessive RFC literacy and automated conformance testing
+* Implement comprehensive support for HTTP/1.0 through HTTP/2 & WebSockets (and
+  beyond) backed by obsessive RFC literacy and automated conformance testing
 * Aim for minimal internal policy and HTTP-level configuration.
 Delegate to Plug as much as possible, and only interpret requests to the extent necessary to safely manage a connection & fulfill the requirements of supporting Plug